 Two threads permit launching a child thread at the first level of recursion.
 Four threads permit launching child threads at the first two levels of recursion.
-Eight threads permit launching child threads at the first three levels of recursion, \emph{et cetera}.
-Because threads are launched at the lowest levels of recursion, each thread processes the maximum possible workload.
-Because the index arrays are subdivided by their median elements at each level of recursion, all threads share the workload equally.
+Eight threads permit launching child threads at the first three levels of recursion, \emph{etc}.
+Because child threads are launched at the highest levels of the tree (\emph{i.e.,} the lowest levels of recursion), each thread processes the maximum possible workload.
+Because index arrays are subdivided by their median elements at each level of recursion, all threads share the workload equally.

 A disadvantage of this thread allocation strategy is that it limits the number of threads to an integer power of two.
 Because the level of recursion determines the number of threads, it is not possible to employ, for example, three or ten threads.
 An advantage of this thread allocation strategy is that it is simple and robust because synchronization involves only a parent thread and one child thread.